-Miss Lyness - Head of Department
+Mr C Hinz - Head of Department

 Key Stage 3

 Students will follow national guidelines throughout Key Stage 3 to support and prepare them for their Key Stage 4 courses.
 The school operates a banding system of 1-9 (9 being the highest band).
-Students will be given a target based upon their Key Stage 2 scores and baseline assessments on arrival at Edgbarrow.
+Students will be given a target based on their Key Stage 2 scores and baseline assessments on arrival at Edgbarrow.
 The band they are awarded at the end of the Key Stage is intended to be indicative of the grade they may achieve at GCSE.

 Key Stage 4

 GCSE Religious Studies offers more than just learning about different cultures and beliefs.
-The course gives pupils the opportunity to analyse and try to understand more clearly the causes behind many major concerns and issues in our world today - for example: the causes of war and attitudes to war; reasons why some people become pacifists; why prejudice exists; what is being done about hunger in the developing world; why we should care about pollution; whether marriage is still worthwhile today and the various attitudes towards abortion.
+The course gives pupils the opportunity to analyse and try to understand more clearly the causes behind many major concerns and issues in our world today - for example, the causes of war and attitudes to war; reasons why some people become pacifists; why prejudice exists; what is being done about hunger in the developing world; why we should care about pollution; whether marriage is still worthwhile today and the various attitudes towards moral issues in society.
 Pupils can analyse both Christian and other religious and secular views on these issues.
 They can decide for themselves whether there is a right, wrong or best answer for any issue discussed.
 Looking at these issues gives pupils the opportunity to understand more fully the world they live in and develop the ability to form their own opinions, based on facts and informed discussion.